ElrieM/CI_MS1_MBM/README.md

 - Accessibility - WAVE Web Accessibility Evaluation Tool.
 Report can be found [here](docs/readme/wave-validation.pdf)
 - Performance - Chrome Lighthouse.
 Report can be found [here](docs/readme/lighthouse-validation.pdf)

-### Testing User Stories from User Experience (UX) Section
+## 4.2 Testing User Stories from User Experience (UX) Section

 - First Time Visitor Goals

-  1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the fitness centre.
+  1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the wellness centre.
      1. Upon landing on the site, users see women practicing yoga in the background, with a short introduction, overview of what to expect and benefits of yoga and meditation.

      2. In the navigation bar, users have the option to find out more about the wellness centre in the About tab, learn more about classes in the Classes tab or view the Schedule and Rates if they are ready to start attending.

   2. As a First Time Visitor, I want to be able to easily navigate throughout the website to find more information about which classes are available, their suitability and what to expect.

      1. The website is designed to flow, easily returning to the main page or any other page that the user visited / wants to visit.

      2. A link to the Classes tab is included in the top navigation bar as well as in the footer to make it easiest for users to access.